wp-plugins/google-sitemap-plugin/readme.txt

 == Changelog ==

+= V2 - 25.01.2013 =
+* New: The automatic update of sitemap after a post or page is trashed or published is added.
+* Update : We updated all functionality for wordpress 3.5.

 = V1.10 - 24.07.2012 =
 * Bugfix : Cross Site Request Forgery bug was fixed.
 * Update : We updated all functionality for wordpress 3.4.1.